All those EPPA classes (Strengthenings of the Herwig-Lascar theorem): Conclusion

 \section{Conclusion}

 Comparing known EPPA classes and known Ramsey classes one can easily identify two main weaknesses of the state-of-the-art EPPA constructions. \begin{enumerate} \item The need for automorphism-preserving completion procedure is not necessary in the Ramsey context.
 The example of two-graphs~\cite{eppatwographs} shows that there are classes with EPPA which do not admit automorphism-preserving completions (see~\cite{Konecny2019a} for a more systematic treatment of certain classes of this kind).
-Understanding the situation better might lead to solving some of the long standing open problems in this area including the question whether the class of all finite tournaments has EPPA (see~\cite{Sabok} for recent progress on this problem). \item The lack of general EPPA constructions for classes with non-unary function symbols.
-Again there are known classes with non-unary function symbols that have EPPA (e.g. finite groups or a natural interpretation of equivalences on $k$-tuples with infinitely many equivalence classes).
-It is however not known whether, for example, the class of all finite partial Steiner systems or the class of all finite equivalences on pairs with two equivalence classes have EPPA. \end{enumerate} On the other hand, in this paper we consider $\GammaL$-structures which reduce to the usual model-theoretic structures in the Ramsey context (because $\GammaL$ must be trivial there in order for the class to be rigid).
-This has some additional applications including: \begin{enumerate} \item Elimination of imaginaries for classes having definable equivalence classes (see~\cite{Ivanov2015,Hubicka2016}), \item representation of special non-unary functions which map vertices of one type to vertices of different type (an example is given in the proof of Theorem~\ref{thm:DF}), or \item representation of antipodal structures and switching classes (generalising \cite{eppatwographs}, see also~\cite{Konecny2019a}). \end{enumerate}
+Understanding the situation better might lead to solutions of some of the long standing open problems in this area including the question whether the class of all finite tournaments has EPPA (see~\cite{Sabok}, \cite{HubickaSemigenericAMUC} and~\cite{HubickaSemigeneric} for recent progress on this problem). \item There is a lack of general EPPA constructions for classes with non-unary function symbols.
+Again, there are known classes with non-unary function symbols that have EPPA (e.g. finite groups or classes from Section~\ref{sec:nonunary}).
+It is however not known whether, for example, the class of all finite partial Steiner systems or the class of all finite equivalences on unordered pairs with two equivalence classes have EPPA. \end{enumerate} On the other hand, in this paper we consider $\GammaL$-structures which, in the finite language case, reduce to the usual model-theoretic structures in the Ramsey context, because the action of $\GammaL$ must be trivial in order for the class to be rigid.
+This has some additional applications including: \begin{enumerate} \item Elimination of imaginaries for classes having definable equivalence classes (see~\cite{Ivanov2015,Hubicka2016}), \item representation of special non-unary functions which map vertices of one type to vertices of different type (see Section~\ref{sec:nonunary} or Theorem~\ref{thm:DF}), or \item representation of antipodal structures and switching classes (\cite{eppatwographs,Konecny2019a}). \end{enumerate}

-We refer the reader to~\cite{Hubicka2016,Aranda2017,Konecny2018bc,Konecny2018b} for various examples of (automorphism-preserving) locally finite subclasses.
+We refer the reader to~\cite{Hubicka2016,Aranda2017,Konecny2018bc,Konecny2018b,Hubicka2017sauer} for various examples of (automorphism-preserving) locally finite subclasses.